 The production decision is based on the idea of intertemporal substitution in labor and leisure.
 (Recall the important role that this also plays in the RBC model.)
 Each agent would like to time her work effort to get the maximum possible consumption out of her work hours.
 To accomplish this, she wants to sacrifice leisure and produce a lot during periods when the price on her island is high (relative to the cost of the goods she purchases) and to enjoy more leisure and produce less during periods when the relative price of her output is lower.
-However, she must make her production decision before she knows the actual price that she must pay for the wide variety of consumption goods.
+However, she must make her production decision before she knows the actual price that she must pay for consumption goods.
 Therefore, the production decision will depend on the relationship of the known local price to her expectation of the unknown average price across islands.

-The central operational features of this model can be characterized simply by the following example, using Romer's "industry" analogy rather than the "island" paradigm.
-Suppose that there is a general aggregate-demand shock to all industries, perhaps because the central bank expands the money supply.
-There is higher (nominal) demand in each industry, so each industry's equilibrium price rises.
+The central operational features of this model can be characterized simply as follows.
+Suppose that there is a general aggregate-demand shock to all industries, perhaps because the central bank expanded the money supply.
+Since there is higher (nominal) demand in each industry, each industry's equilibrium price rises.
 If the aggregate change is perfectly anticipated so that everyone recognizes that the price level has risen over the entire economy, then they perceive that the price of the goods they will buy has risen in equal proportion to the price they receive for their output.
-Because they see that relative prices have not changed, such well-informed agents will not change their level of output-the change in the money supply is neutral.
+Because they see that relative prices have not changed, such well-informed agents will not change their level of output-the rise in the money supply is neutral.

-However, if the aggregate change is unanticipated and an agent does not realize that the change in demand is universal, she may mistakenly interpret the rise in all prices as a rise in the relative price of her own good.
+However, if the aggregate change is unanticipated and an agent does not realize that the change in money is universal, she may mistakenly interpret the rise in all prices as a rise in the relative price of her own good.
 In that case, she produces more, thinking (incorrectly) that her own price is higher than everyone else's.
-But all agents would think that their relative prices are high (even though they are not), so there would be an increase in aggregate labor effort and output.
 Agents would mistake a rise in the general, nominal price level for an increase in their individual relative prices.
 In this way, increases in the aggregate money supply would have non-neutral effects, even if markets clear and the price in each market is perfectly flexible.

 The real effect of an aggregate monetary expansion in this model arises solely out of incorrect expectations or perceptions.
-Correctly expected changes in the money supply (where this confusion is absent) are neutral in Lucas's model, whereas unexpected changes (where there is confusion over nominal vs. relative prices) are non-neutral.
+Correctly expected changes in the money supply (where this confusion is absent) are neutral in Lucas's model, whereas unexpected changes (where confusion over nominal vs. relative prices leads to an output effect) are non-neutral.